noahlearner/semrushapitutorial/README.md

 ## Step 3
 Open the Terminal inside VSCode.
 Hit Terminal > New Terminal

 ## Step 4
 Type `npm init` and hit enter or return inside the Terminal you just opened.
 This will setup your Node environment.
 You'll be guided through a series of prompts, hit enter or return at each one.

 ## Step 5
 Type into terminal `npm install fs axios fs-ndjson googleapis @google-cloud/bigquery` and hit enter or return

 ## Step 6
+Check if Node.js is installed on your machine and install if necessary.
+Type into terminal `node -v` and hit enter / return.
+You should see a version like `v12.18.3` appear in the next line.

+If there is no version, then you need to install Node.js on your machine.
+To do so, go to https://nodejs.org/en/download/, download the installer, open it, and then run it.
+After you successfully install Node.js, head back to VSCode and type `node -v` into terminal again.
+If you see the version now, you are ready to roll.

+## Step 7
 Create a Google Cloud Project.
 Directions are here: https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project

-Step 6A.
+Step 7A.
 Navigate to the project's home screen (Hamburger menu > Home) inside Google Cloud Console.

-Step 6B.
+Step 7B.
 Copy the value from the Project Info section.

-Step 6C.
+Step 7C.
 Paste the value into theo ProjectId variable in the CONFIG SECTION.

-## Step 7
+## Step 8
 Create a Google BigQuery Dataset.
 Directions are here: https://cloud.google.com/bigquery/docs/datasets#create-dataset

-Step 7A.
+Step 8A.
 Copy the name and paste it into the dataset variable in the CONFIG SECTION.

-## Step 8
+## Step 9
 Create a Google Service account.
 Directions on how to do that are here: https://cloud.google.com/iam/docs/creating-managing-service-accounts

-Step 8A.
+Step 9A.
 Give the Service Account 'BigQuery Admin' role.
 Directions are here: https://cloud.google.com/iam/docs/granting-changing-revoking-access

-Step 8B.
+Step 9B.
 Create Service account JSON Keys files.
 Directions on how to do that are here: https://cloud.google.com/iam/docs/creating-managing-service-account-keys

-Step 8C.
+Step 9C.
 Download the file to your computer.

-Step 8D.
+Step 9D.
 Rename the keys file to creds.json.

-Step 8E.
+Step 9E.
 Move it into your newly created folder called 'semrush'.

-## Step 9
+## Step 10
 Edit the domain variable in the CONFIG SECTION below to point to the domain you'd like to get competitors for.

 ## Step 10
 Copy your Semrush API key from https://www.semrush.com/billing-admin/profile/subscription/api-units and paste it into the semrushapi variable in the CONFIG SECTION.

 ## Step 11
 Run the script!
 Type `node index.js` into VSCode terminal and hit enter or return.

 ## Step 12
 Celebrate!